ksu-cs-textbooks/cc210/content/11-file-system/06-java/01-reading-files/_index.md

 This code uses a file name from the first command-line argument, and then creates a Scanner object to read data from that file, using an intermediate File object to represent the file itself.
 Scanners only open files for reading.

-The File object used here is part of the older `java.io` package, which has been present in the Java API for quite a file.
+The File object used here is part of the older `java.io` package, which has been present in the Java API for quite a while.
 However, more recent versions of Java have included the new `java.nio.file` package, which includes many easier to use methods for handling files and directories.

 So, instead of using a File object from `java.io`, we will use a Path object from `java.nio.file`, which is much more flexible.
 In fact, it is completely compatible with the older versions, so we can easily obtain a Path from a File and vice-versa.